Bloodline (2018 film): Plot

+Evan has a session with one of his students who was beaten by his father.
+Later he sees the boy's father thrown out of a bar, and offers give him a ride home.
+At an abandoned mansion the man is squatting in, Evan ties him to a chair.
+Ignoring the man's pleas, Evan kills him.

+Some time later, Evan is speaking with a female student who makes it apparent that she was raped by her uncle.
+That night, Evan abducts the uncle, takes him to the abandoned mansion and kills him.

-Evan gets a call from one of his students, Chris.
-Chris's drug-addicted father has returned home and hit Chris after an argument.
-Evan counsels Chris and the following night, Evan visits the hospital.
+Evan gets a call from Chris, another student.
+Chris's drug-addicted father has returned home and hit him after an argument.
+The following night, Evan visits the hospital.
 The rude nurse tells a junkie looking for pain meds to leave and then ends her shift.
 The nurse is then murdered.
 At the same time, Evan is revealed to be in another area of the hospital, and offers the junkie some free drugs.
-It is revealed that the junkie is actually Chris's father, and the nurse was murdered by Marie, who removes the nurse’s body from the hospital on a gurney while disguised as a nurse.
+It is revealed that the junkie is Chris' father, and the nurse was murdered by Marie.